masontatafu/masontatafu.github.io/contact.md

 ## Let's Connect
 {:.contact-header}

-Whether you want to collaborate, connect, or just say hey — I'm always open to conversation.
+Whether you want to collaborate, work together, or just say hey — I’m always open to a good conversation.
-Feel free to reach out through any of the methods below.
-{:.contact-intro}

 ---